Friday, March 16, 2012

 Conclusion:

-Americans fought a bloody civil war and despite the defeat of the Confederate soldiers by the Union forces and the subsequent declaration of the Emancipation Proclamation in 1863 by President Abraham Lincoln, the Ku Klux Klan remained defiant in their systemic lynching of free blacks.
-The fact that KKK refuses to see the light and embrace the inevitable change (emancipation), did not create mix-feelings in those Americans who fought gallantly for freedom, unification, and equal rights and justice for yesterday's slaves.
+Americans fought a bloody civil war, and despite the defeat of the Confederate soldiers by the Union forces and the subsequent declaration of the Emancipation Proclamation in 1863 by President Abraham Lincoln, the Ku Klux Klan remained defiant in their systemic lynching of free blacks.
+The fact that the KKK refuses to see the light and embrace the inevitable change (emancipation) did not create mixed feelings in those Americans who fought gallantly for freedom, unification, and equal rights and justice for yesterday's slaves.
 So we should and must not allow the scourge of Boko Haram to divide us.

 Today, despite everything, America is the only God’s Own Country and the only Superpower still standing.
 I do not doubt in my mind that saving Nigeria requires enormous sacrifices on the part of every one of us.
 Nevertheless, we must remain optimistic believing firmly that we shall and we are capable of surmounting every natural or manmade inhibition on our path to progress.
 Our goal for sustainable economic development, human protection of Human Rights, mental and psychological emancipation, and peaceful co-existence must consider vested rights.